 return False

-# HALF_OPEN: allow only while under probe budget
+# HALF_OPEN: probe runs only under sub-budget

 return self._session_cost < self.probe_budget_usd